 What Is PII?

 PII stands for personally identifiable information.
 Personally identifiable information (from here on, we’ll just use PII) is information tied to an individual that can be used to identify that specific individual.
 The term usually comes up in discussions of internet security and identity theft.
-Most everyone in the developed world has plenty of PII.
+Almost everyone in the developed world has plenty of PII.
 Name, race, address, age, physical description, and even photographs can be PII.
 So can social security numbers, credit card numbers, email addresses, usernames, and passwords.

 Is PII a Bad Thing?